DoctorLai/Tron-FAQ/README.md

 35. How can i watch transactions of tron blockchain by socket?
 > You can do this by http api or gRPC api.

+36. The Energy consumption of Nile and Shasta TestNet?
+> The Nile is 3 times as the mainnet and the Shasta is the same as the mainnet.